mitex-rs/mitex/packages/mitex/specs/prelude.typ

 ///
 /// Return: A matrix-env spec and a scope item (none for no scope item)
 #let matrix-env = ((kind: "matrix-env"), none)

-/// Define a normal environment with handler
-///
-/// Arguments:
-/// - handle (function): The handler function, as the value of alias in mitex-scope.
-///   For example, define how to handle `aligned(..)` in mitex-scope
-///
-/// Return: A normal-env spec and a scope item (none for no scope item)
-#let normal-env(handle) = ((kind: "normal-env"), (handle: handle))

 /// Receives a list of definitions composed of the above functions, and processes them to return a dictionary containing spec and scope.
 #let process-spec(definitions) = {